Queensland mines legislation and dust management

 - resampling within 2 weeks to check the effectiveness of the revised dust control measures (and notification of any continued elevated respirable dust concentrations).

-Furthermore, from 1 January 2017, carrying out sampling of respirable dust in accordance with AS 2985 at a coal mine will be a prescribed task under section 76(3)(a) of the Coal Mining Safety and Health Act 1999.
+Since 1 January 2017, carrying out sampling of respirable dust in accordance with AS 2985 at a coal mine has been a prescribed task under section 76(3)(a) of the Coal Mining Safety and Health Act 1999.
 Only a person who has a competency recognised by the Coal Mining Safety and Health Advisory Committee for the task may conduct respirable dust sampling at a coal mine.

 Other provisions include: